-During fiscal year 2020, CPRIT funded projects resulted in over 900 published articles, and 42 new patent filings.
-Over the last ten years, CPRIT has funded research projects which have resulted in over 3,400 publications and more than 600 new patents and patent applications.
-CPRIT funding has led to 160 clinical trials or studies with over 26,213 patients enrolled.
-In addition, CPRIT grants for screening and related education have provided 6.6 million prevention services to Texans from all 254 counties and are improving access to lifesaving testing for some of the state's most vulnerable populations.
+CPRIT reports that funded projects have resulted in over 1370 published articles, and 47 patent filings and 27 patents granted.
+CPRIT funding has led to 202 clinical trials or studies with over 33,570 patients enrolled.
+In addition, CPRIT grants for screening and related education have provided 7.58 million prevention services (education and training services and clinical services) to Texans from all 254 counties and are improving access to lifesaving testing for some of the state's most vulnerable populations.